E: Eagers - Elder

 A stocky blond haired 18 stone heavyweight from Manchester who was a bill topper for the independent promoters in the 1960s, opponents included Dominic Pye, Jim Foy and Wild Angus Campbell.
 Our earliest documented record is from September, 1960, when Vince wrestled Earl Maynard in the main event at Chester.
 His career lasted from the late 1950s until the late 1970s, but he remained relatively unknown in Britain as much of his work was overseas, working at times with the Bholu brothers.

-We have around a dozen recorded appearances in the midlands and northern England for this welterweight in 1952 and 1953, opponents including Alan Colbeck, Jim Mellor and Bernard Murray.
+We have around a dozen recorded appearances in the midlands and northern England for in 1952 and 1953, opponents including Alan Colbeck, Jim Mellor and Bernard Murray.
+We would be interested to find if this was the same man as the famous rugby player of the 1940s and 1950s.

 German Wolfgang Ehrl was a scientific wrestler who visited Britain in the mid 1950s defeating George Kidd amongst others, and often matched with far heavier opponents including the likes of Ernie Riley and Les Kellett.
 Ehrl's credentials were outstanding, being a silver medallist in the 1932 and 1936 Olympic Games and European champion in 1934.
 Born in Munich on 4th March, 1912, seventy seven year old Ehrl died on 11th June, 1980.

-Dundee’s Scottish Lightweight Champion seemed a very promising prospect in the early 1960s.
+Dundee’s Scottish Lightweight Champion seemed a very promising prospect in the early 1960s; we have found his earliest appearances in 1959.
 A skilful wrestler he rarely travelled far south of the border.
 He entered wrestling following completion of his national service and trained in Dundee alongside other Scottish professional such as George Kidd, Ted Hannon and Chic Purvey.
 Jim’s professional career was shortened by other interests, and the world of wrestling prematurely lost another potential star.
-We have been told that Jim emigrated to the United States in the early 1970s.
+We have been told that Jim emigrated to the United States in the 1970s, last seen on the posters in 1976.